CONTACT US

 – Small community

-Learn more about React Native vs Flutter!
+Learn more about React Native vs Flutter

 Ionic

 Ionic was created in 2013 as an open-source software development kit for hybrid mobile applications.
+Since then over 5 million apps were built using the framework.

-First, it is famous for providing platform-specific UI elements with its library of native components for Android and iOS.
+It’s famous for providing platform-specific UI elements with its library of native components for Android and iOS.
+By using HTML, CSS, JavaScript, and Angular for app development it allows creating cross-platform mobile apps with a single codebase.

 + Cordova native plugins